Edthenerdy/applied-data-science-project/fifth-week-assignment.md

 [2] https://ibm.box.com/shared/static/fbpwbovar7lf8p5sgddm06cgipa2rxpe.json

 ## Methodology
+The first step in the methodology used in this work was to prepare the provided data for a clustering algorithm, in our case the K-means algorithm.

 section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why.

 ## Results